 c.
 Customer Data and Personal Data Access.
 For the term designated under the applicable volume licensing agreement data importer will at its election and as necessary under applicable law implementing Article 12(b) of the EU Data Protection Directive, either: (1) provide data exporter with the ability to correct, delete, or block Customer Data and personal data, or (2) make such corrections, deletions, or blockages on its behalf.

 d.
 Data Exporter’s Instructions.
-For Online Services and Professional Services, data importer will only act upon data exporter’s instructions as conveyed by Microsoft.
+For Products and Services, data importer will only act upon data exporter’s instructions as conveyed by Microsoft.

 e.
 Customer Data and Personal Data Deletion or Return.
-Upon expiration or termination of data exporter’s use of Online Services or Professional Services, it may extract Customer Data and personal data and data importer will delete Customer Data and personal data, each in accordance with the DPA Terms applicable to the agreement.
+Upon expiration or termination of data exporter’s use of Products or Professional Services, it may extract Customer Data and personal data and data importer will delete Customer Data and personal data, each in accordance with the DPA Terms applicable to the agreement.

 Subcontractors: In accordance with the DPA, the data importer may hire other companies to provide limited services on data importer’s behalf, such as providing customer support.
 Any such subcontractors will be permitted to obtain Customer Data and personal data only to deliver the services the data importer has retained them to provide, and they are prohibited from using Customer Data and personal data for any other purpose.